bramley/phplist-plugin-statistics/README.md

 ## Version history ##

     version     Description
+    2.0.0+20150815  Update dependencies
     2015-05-23      Alter colours used for overlays
     2015-05-10      Add dependency checks
     2015-03-23      Change to autoload approach
     2015-01-24      On Links tab show whether a URL is personalised 2014-11-19      Fix error when exporting link clicks 2014-09-04      Change to ordering on Campaigns tab 2014-08-01      Fix sql error when viewing tabs for one list 2014-07-26      Display active campaigns on the Campaigns tab 2014-07-13      Accumulated minor changes
     2014-04-22      Fix problem of 'no campaigns found' after deleting list 2014-01-27      Fix for Lists tab not showing correct latest campaign Select messages with sent, inprocess or suspended status 2014-01-27      On Messages tab order by sent date 2014-01-25      Use Google Charts instead of Chart API 2013-12-10      GitHub issue #3
     2013-08-26      Accumulated minor changes
     2013-04-22      Added README, changes to use the latest Common Plugin 2013-03-29      Initial version for phplist 2.11.x releases